 - Participants called for strengthening protections for outdoor workers. - Improve protections for outdoor workers.
-Insurance, cooling, breaks, time off during heat - O Where's workers' protection?
+Insurance, cooling, breaks, time off during heat - Owner of the control of the contr

 - Additional input - Education for builders, families, municipalities - Compact settlement advancing green infrastructure and jobs - Change climate wording to conservation wording in education. - Urging recognition and coordination among so many of Vermont's organizations focused on natural history, the natural world, and preservation of wild areas from Vermont master naturalist program to the Long trail club.
 The more you know about the natural world, the more you will love it and the more you'll want to take care of it.